softonic/laravel-transactional-event-publisher/README.md

 #### Sync AMQP middleware

 To use the sync AMQP you just need to configure the AMQP connection using the configuration file or environmental variables.
+As you could see, in the configuration you won't be able to define a queue.
+This is because the library just publishes the message to an exchange and is the events collector responsability to declare the needed queues with the needed bindings.

 #### Async AMQP middleware